Pest Exclusion

 licensing

-of San Diego’s outgoing agricultural products every year; ensuring
+Program certifies thousands of San Diego’s outgoing agricultural

-shipments meet the plant cleanliness requirements of the importing
+products every year; ensuring shipments meet the plant cleanliness

-country, state, or county
+requirements of the importing country, state, or county

-- High Risk Pest
+- High Risk Pest Exclusion Program inspects shipments of

-into San Diego County from other counties, countries, and states for
+produce and plants coming into San Diego County from other counties,

-exotic pests and proper certification
+countries, and states for exotic pests and proper

-express carriers such as FedEx and UPS
+carriers such as FedEx and UPS

-- Sudden
+- Sudden Oak

-Oak Death (SOD) monitors local nurseries to ensure they remain
+Death (SOD) monitors local nurseries to ensure they remain

-disease free from SOD (Phytophthora ramorum)
+disease-free from SOD (Phytophthora ramorum)

-protect grapes, California’s second largest crop, against
+to protect grapes, California’s second largest crop, against

-Glassy-winged sharpshooter (GWSS) which spreads this deadly
+Glassy-winged sharpshooter (GWSS), which spreads this deadly

 disease

-- PHPP works cooperatively with local, state, and federal organizations on joint operations to enforce and monitor pest quarantines.
+- PEx works cooperatively with local, state, and federal organizations on joint operations to enforce and monitor pest quarantines.
 Some recent examples are the Mediterranean fruit fly, Asian citrus psyllid, and light brown apple moth quarantines